aemmett/capnpnet/README.md

 ------

 Currently work in progress.
-Still hacking on the code, but it appears the schema compiler is working at least.
+Still hacking on the code, but it appears the schema compiler is working (for the most part) at least.
 There are still some known bugs.

 This implementation is based around the ability to perform pointer arithmetic and reinterpret casts on "managed pointers" (`ref` keyword), allowing one